kip-hart/MicroStructPy/docs/source/getting_started.rst

 When a demo is run, the XML input file is copied to the current working directory.
-To see a full list of available demos, visit the :ref:`examples_page` page.
+See :ref:`examples_page` for a full list of available examples and demostrations.

 Using the Python Package